 • Complete and submit a GHC HOPE Eligibility Review form https://sites.highlands.edu/financial-aid/

-• Not reached the maximum timeframe for eligibility as determined by the state
+• Not have exceeded the maximum timeframe for eligibility as determined by the state of Georgia

 HOPE/Zell Miller Academic Checkpoints